Literature Research and Passion Project Ideas for High School Students

 Create your own literature course that revolves around a major historical event.
 The course will allow you to take a deeper dive into a mass shooting, a war, 9/11, or whatever event you would like to choose.

 Polygence pairs you with an expert mentor in your area of passion: literature, drama, film making, theatre, writing, poetry.
 Together, you create a high quality research project that is uniquely your own.
 We also offer options to explore multiple topics, or to showcase your final product!

 Are you a fan of literary magazines?
 If so, why not create one yourself?!
 To begin, gain a deeper understanding of the foundation needed to create your magazine by analyzing others!
-Do some digging and take note of funding required, writings found within, overall design, and other important aspects revolving around magazine creation.
+Do some digging and take note of the funding required, writings found within the overall design, and other important aspects revolving around magazine creation.
 Once you have a better understanding of how the process works, get to work on your own.

 Does Asian American literature need to revolve around Asian American characters?
 Does the piece actually need to be written by an Asian American author?
 The question at hand is, what distinguishes “Asian American” literature from literature?
 Read through writings that are categorized as Asian American literature to gain an understanding of what they all have in common.
-Write a research paper of your findings.
+Write a research paper on your findings.

-Idea by mentor Jennifer
+Idea by English and literature mentor Jennifer

 Work with an expert mentor to explore your passion